EASP 2026 PRECONFERENCES

 Organizers: Theofilos Gkinopoulos (University of Nicosia / University of Warsaw), Michal Bilewicz (University of Warsaw), Jessie Barton Hronešová (UCL) & Mario Gollwitzer (LMU Munich).

-Advancing LGBTQIA+ Research Across the Globe
+Advancing LGBTQIA+ Research the Globe

 Organizers: Cameron Hall (University of British Columbia), Cass Crone (Macquarie University), Daliah Marei (University of Toronto), Esra Ummak (VID Specialized University), Éva Gáti (Eötvös Loránd University), Jaime Barrientos (Universidad Alberto Hurtado), Jordan Hinton (La Trobe University), Julia Spielmann (New York University Abu Dhabi), Lebogang Manthibe Ramalepe (University of Johannesburg), Patricia Ciordas (Eötvös Loránd University), Tabea Hässler (University of Zürich), Yvonne Otuber (independent psychologist), Z. Ferguson (University of Kaiserslautern-Landau).